-- If one is keen to start his/her own practice in future then ideally one should consider joining a mid-size firm where one can get an exposure from – Audit to tax to dealing with clients etc, along with specializing in one area of interest making that area your trademark.
+- If one is keen to start his/her own practice in future then ideally one should consider joining a mid-size firm where one can get a all rounded exposure from – Audit to tax to dealing with clients etc, along with specializing in one area of interest making that area your trademark.
 Usually in Big 4 Accounting firms, one would not get enough exposure in all areas so a mid-size firm would be better.

 - Also, it takes a lot of hard work with very low returns in the beginning, so people who want to start their own practice must be ready to get into it for the long haul and must have PATIENCE.

 - Once you set yourself and get a name, it’s so much better to work for yourself, doing something you love, and on your own terms.